6 minute Quick read.

 deleting apps, removing notifications, purging follow lists, and un-friend

-contacts are also very common ways to reduce digital clutter in life
+contacts are also very common ways to reduce digital clutter in life.

 Cal Newport, author

-digital minimalism argues
+of digital minimalism argues

 such an ad hoc approach doesn’t really help in the long run.
 Particularly as